mveril/QUESTDB_website/docs/datafileBuilder.md

 ```

 When the debug flag is used instead of `data/` the root of output directory is `data/test/`

+When the `prefix` argument is used the generated file is

 ### Output file